sktime/sktime/README.md

 ## :speech_balloon: Where to ask questions

-We welcome questions and feedback.
+Questions and feedback are extremely welcome!
 We strongly believe in the value of sharing help publicly, as it allows a wider audience to benefit from it.

 | Type                            | Platforms                               |
 | ------------------------------- | --------------------------------------- |